GeorgeLychock/MS3-Project-Python-uSpice/TESTRM.md

 # Testing
 Used test writing guidelines from the following resources:
     [Guru99](https://www.guru99.com/complete-web-application-testing-checklist.html), [softwaretestinghelp.com](https://www.softwaretestinghelp.com/web-application-testing/)
--   NOTE: Usability and Functionality test criteria were written based on development version but then verified once deployed to GitHub Pages.
+-   NOTE: Usability and Functionality test criteria were written based on development version but then verified once deployed to Heroku.
--   NOTE: All Validation results reported below are based on the deployed app via GitHub Pages.
+-   NOTE: All Validation results reported below are based on the deployed app via Heroku.
+-   All Python functions were verified for PEP8 compliance at [pep8online.com](http://pep8online.com/)

 <a name="BUGS"></a>